AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

    If you are using a third-party CA, send the newreq.pem file to the CA to sign.
 If you are acting as the CA, continue to step 3.

-1. Enter the following command to sign the certificate using the certificate of your CA:
+1. To sign the certificate using the certificate of your CA, enter the following command:

    ```shell
    ./CA.sh -sign
    ```

-   Two files named newcert.pem and newkey.pem are created in the directory that contains your CA management files.
-These are the public certificate and private key for the render computer, respectively.
+   Two files named `newcert.pem` and `newkey.pem` are created in the directory that contains your CA management files.
+These two files are the public certificate and private key for the render computer, respectively.

-1. Rename newcert.pem to rendercert.pem, and rename newkey.pem to renderkey.pem.
+1. Rename `newcert.pem` to `rendercert.pem`, and rename `newkey.pem` to `renderkey.pem`.
-1. Repeat steps 2 and 3 to create a new certificate and a new public key for the Dispatcher module.
+1. Repeat steps 2 and 3 to create a certificate and a public key for the Dispatcher module.
 Ensure that you use a Common Name that is specific to the Dispatcher instance.
-1. Rename newcert.pem to dispcert.pem, and rename newkey.pem to dispkey.pem.
+1. Rename `newcert.pem` to `dispcert.pem`, and rename `newkey.pem` to `dispkey.pem`.

 ### Configuring SSL on the Render Computer {#configuring-ssl-on-the-render-computer}

-Configure SSL on the render instance using the rendercert.pem and renderkey.pem files.
+Configure SSL on the render instance using the `rendercert.pem` and `renderkey.pem` files.

-#### Converting the Render Certificate to JKS Format {#converting-the-render-certificate-to-jks-format}
+#### Converting the Render Certificate to JKS (Java&trade; KeyStore) format {#converting-the-render-certificate-to-jks-format}

-Use the following commmand to convert the render certificate, which is a PEM file, to a PKCS#12 file.
+Use the following command to convert the render certificate, which is a PEM file, to a PKCS#12 file.
 Also include the certificate of the CA that signed the render certificate:

 1. In a terminal window, change the current directory to the location of the render certificate and private key.
-1. Enter the following commmand to convert the render certificate, which is a PEM file, to a PKCS#12 file.
+1. To convert the render certificate, which is a PEM file, to a PKCS#12 file, enter the following command.
 Also include the certificate of the CA that signed the render certificate:

    ```shell
    openssl pkcs12 -export -in rendercert.pem -inkey renderkey.pem  -certfile demoCA/cacert.pem -out rendercert.p12
    ```

-1. Enter the following command to convert PKCS#12 file to Java KeyStore (JKS) format:
+1. To convert PKCS#12 file to Java&trade; KeyStore (JKS) format, enter the following command:

    ```shell
    keytool -importkeystore -srckeystore servercert.p12 -srcstoretype pkcs12 -destkeystore render.keystore
    ```

-1. The Java Keystore is created using a default alias.
+1. The Java&trade; Keystore is created using a default alias.
 Change the alias if desired:

    ```shell
    keytool -changealias -alias 1 -destalias jettyhttp -keystore render.keystore